gbrandtio/iot-platform-sensor-data/README.md

 ## ./node-red
 Inside node-red subfolder you can find the implementation of the specifications by using the node-red framework.
 Please read `/node-red/Documentation.pdf` for more information.<br>If you wish to setup the project locally, please follow the steps described inside `/node-red/installation-Guide.pdf`.

+## ./c#-win-service
+Windows Service to collect the sensor data, store them in a database and provide statistics based on country and city.